viknedus/G-search-v2/README.md

-# Google search v2-ish
+# G Search v2

-A responsive search engine using serverside rendering and Google API to fetch data here is the result so far
+A responsive search engine using serverside rendering and Google API to fetch data.
+It is mimicking Google Search.

 ![G search v2](/public/ScreenRecording.gif)